 And, before I jump in, a big thanks to my kids for allowing their stuffies to model the masks.
 (I think I’m going a little stir-crazy.)

 - This post is meant for informational use only.
 It is not intended to serve as medical advice.

-- Please follow CDC and guidelines and advice from your personal healthcare professionals for all issues related to COVID19, face coverings and personal protective gear.
+- Please follow CDC and guidelines and advice from your personal healthcare professionals for all issues related to COVID19, including wearing face coverings and personal protective gear.

-- Cloth face coverings and fabric masks are not personal protective gear.
-They are not a substitute for personal protective gear used by health care workers and other front-line professionals.
+- Cloth face coverings and fabric masks are not a substitute for personal protective gear used by health care workers and other front-line professionals.

-- Be aware that there are debates about what kind of homemade and fabric face coverings work best and the overall effectiveness of these non-medical coverings (which I explore in more detail below).
+- Be aware that there are debates and emerging research about what kind of homemade and fabric face coverings work best and the overall effectiveness of these non-medical coverings (which I explore in more detail below).